Clinical Psychologist (Registrar)

 - Behavioural Activation

-- She has an interest in Dialectical Behavioural Therapy and Schema Therapy and is looking to pursue formal training for these intervention strategies.
+- She has an interest in Dialectical Behavioural Therapy and is looking to pursue formal training for this intervention strategy.

 - Anxiety disorders